Should I Use Net Income or Gross Income for Tenant Screening?

 1. The Closing Docs Income Report

-The easiest way to calculate your applicant’s net income is to use the instant income verification report from The Closing Docs.
+The easiest way to calculate your applicant’s net income is to use the automated income verification report from The Closing Docs.
 The report calculates an applicant’s annual net income, monthly net income, and includes any one-time deposits like bonuses or commission-based salaries for the past year automatically.
 And it’s free for the landlord!

 2. Bank Statements